MicrosoftDocs/azure-devops-yaml-schema/task-reference/download-pipeline-artifact-v0.md

 There is a newer version of this task.
 For more information, see [DownloadPipelineArtifact@2](./download-pipeline-artifact-v2.md).

 > [!IMPORTANT]
 > This task is supported on Azure DevOps Services only.
 If you use it on Azure DevOps Server, you'll receive an error message similar to `Pipeline Artifact Task is not supported in on-premises.
-Please use Build Artifact Task instead.`.
-Use [Download Build Artifacts](download-build-artifacts-v1.md) if you're using Azure DevOps Server or TFS 2018.
+Please use Build Artifact Task instead.` Use [Download Build Artifacts](download-build-artifacts-v1.md) if you're using Azure DevOps Server or TFS 2018.

 By default, artifacts are downloaded to `$(Pipeline.Workspace)`.
 If you don't specify an artifact name, a subdirectory will be created for each downloaded artifact.
 You can use [file matching patterns](/azure/devops/pipelines/tasks/file-matching-patterns) to limit the files you want to download.